 The School Board will strive to give all persons an opportunity to be heard and to have complaints considered and evaluated within the limits of the law and this policy and subject to reasonable time, place and manner restrictions.
 Among the rights available to the public is the right to access public data as provided by Minn.
 Stat. § 13.43, Subd.
 2 (Public Data).

 A. Agenda items

-1. Persons who wish to have a subject discussed at a public School Board meeting are encouraged to notify the superintendent’s office in advance of the School Board meeting.
-Each person should provide his or her name, address, the name of group represented (if any), and the subject to be covered or the issue to be addressed.
+1. Persons who wish to have a subject discussed at a public School Board meeting are encouraged to notify the Superintendent’s office in advance of the School Board meeting.
+Each person should provide his or her name, address, the name of the group represented (if any), and the subject to be covered or the issue to be addressed.

 2. Persons who wish to address the School Board on a particular subject should identify the subject and identify agenda item(s) to which their comments pertain.

 3. The School Board Chair will recognize one speaker at a time, and will rule out of order other speakers who are not recognized.
 Only those speakers recognized by the School Board Chair will be allowed to speak.
 Comments by others are out of order.
 Individuals who interfere with or interrupt speakers, the School Board, or the proceedings may be directed to leave.